DanHefrman/test/Resource-Hub-Mark_II/experimental/Overflow/a-A-Cheat-Sheet-master/rough-draft/pages/z-test/wk9-quiz.md

 Describe the z-index

-z-index refers to the "third dimension" i.e. stacking elements on top of each other.
+z-index refers to the “third dimension” i.e. stacking elements on top of each other.
 A higher z-index means bringing the element to the top.

 SHOW

 How does flex-box lay out elements?

-Flex box allows for easy responsive design by displaying items in a flexible container, where a container's height/width will adjust to the viewport.
+Flex box allows for easy responsive design by displaying items in a flexible container, where a container’s height/width will adjust to the viewport.

 SHOW